getify/You-Dont-Know-JS/scope-closures/ch4.md

 }
 ```

 Node then essentially invokes the added `Module(..)` function to run your module.
-You can clearly see here why `studentName` and `hello` identifiers are thus not global, but rather declared in the module scope.
+You can clearly see here why `studentName` and `hello` identifiers are not global, but rather declared in the module scope.

 As noted earlier, Node defines a number of "globals" like `require()`, but they're not actually identifiers in the global scope (nor properties of the global object).
-They're made available in the scope of every module, essentially a bit like the parameters listed in the `Module(..)` declaration function.
+They're injected in the scope of every module, essentially a bit like the parameters listed in the `Module(..)` declaration function.

 So how do you define actual global variables in Node?
 The only way to do so is to add properties to another of Node's automatically provided "globals", which is unsurprisignly called `global`. `global` is ostensibly a reference to the real global scope object, somewhat like using `window` in a browser JS environment.